mrsahin101/Video_Lectures/Computer_Science/Operating_Systems/Isletim_Sistemlerine_Giris/Notes.md

 - Direct Memory Access Structure
     1. Used for high-speed I/O devices able to transmit information at **close to memory speeds**
-    2. Device controlelr transfers blocks of data from buffer storage directly to main memory without CPU intervention
+    2. Device controller transfers blocks of data from buffer storage directly to main memory without CPU intervention
     3. Only one interrupt is generated per block, rather than the one interrupt per byte

 - Storage Structure